idaholab/virtual_test_bed/doc/content/msr/lotus/lotus_multiphysics_model.md

 Additionally, the thermal hydraulics input file has another sub-app below it that calculates the delayed neutron precursor (DNP) group distributions in `run_prec_transport.i` which will be discussed shortly.

-!listing msr/lotus/steady_state/run_ns_initial_res.i
+!listing msr/lotus/steady_state/run_ns_initial.i

 #### Problem Parameters

 The physical properties of the fuel salt and reflector (e.g., `density`, `viscosity`, `thermal conductivity`, and `heat capacity`) are defined first.
 Additionally, other parameters such as a friction force, pump force, porosity, and area are also set.
 Lastly, numerical interpolation schemes such as `upwind` and `rhie-chow` are also selected and a mixing length turbulence calibration informed from high-fidelity CFD is also set here.

-!listing msr/lotus/steady_state/run_ns_initial_res.i start=# Material Properties end=[GlobalParams]
+!listing msr/lotus/steady_state/run_ns_initial.i start=# Material Properties end=[GlobalParams]

 #### Global Parameters

 Next, `Global Parameters` lists variables and parameters that will be used throughout the entire input file.
 Here the finite volume interpolation methods are set, and `superficial velocities`, `pressure`, `porosity`, `density`, `viscosity`, and the `mixing_length` model are defined for the entire input file.
-Some of these values are originally set in the `Problem Parameters` and are referenced here using the ${} notation to be used implicitly for the rest of the input file.
+Some of these values are originally set in the `Problem Parameters` / header of the input and are referenced here using the ${} notation to be used implicitly for the rest of the input file.

-!listing msr/lotus/steady_state/run_ns_initial_res.i block=GlobalParams
+!listing msr/lotus/steady_state/run_ns_initial.i block=GlobalParams

 #### Mesh